shinobi5/skeletor/README.md

 > `yarn` is used but can be substituted with `npm` if that is preferred.

-> npm packages listed in `dependencies` in `package.json` will be processed by `@pikapkg/web` and ready to be imported and used directly in the browser.
+> `dependencies` will be processed by [@pikapkg/web](https://github.com/pikapkg/web) and ready to be imported and used directly in the browser.
 Search [pika](https://www.pika.dev/) for esm ready packages.

 ```
 yarn